dominikbraun/dice/README.md

 ---

-:game_die: Dice is an ergonomic, flexible, easy to use load balancer designed for non-microservice, static infrastructures.
+:bridge_at_night::game_die: Dice is an ergonomic, flexible, easy to use load balancer designed for non-microservice, static infrastructures.

 ## :small_orange_diamond: Included Features